Meringue Cookies:

 1/4 teaspoon cream of tartar

-3/4 cup (150 grams) superfine or caster sugar (if you don't have superfine sugar simply take granulated white sugar and process it for about 30 seconds in a food processor)
+3/4 cup (150 grams) superfine sugar (can take granulated white sugar and process it until fine (about 30 seconds) in a food processor)

 Strawberries:

-Meringue Cookies: Preheat oven to 200 degrees F (105 degrees C) and place the rack in the center of your oven.
+Meringue Cookies: Preheat your oven to 200 degrees F (100 degrees C) and place the rack in the center of your oven.
 Line a baking sheet with parchment paper.

-In the bowl of your electric mixer, with the whisk attachment, beat the egg whites on medium speed until foamy.
+In the bowl of your electric mixer, fitted with the whisk attachment (or with a hand mixer), beat the egg whites on medium speed until foamy.
 Add the cream of tartar and continue to beat the whites until they hold soft peaks.
-Add the sugar, a little at a time, and continue to beat until the meringue holds very stiff peaks.
-Beat in the vanilla extract.
+Then, on high speed, gradually add the sugar, a little at a time, and continue to beat until the meringue holds stiff peaks.
+Beat in the vanilla extract and food coloring (if using).
 (Note: The meringue is done when it holds stiff peaks and when you rub a little between your thumb and index finger it does not feel gritty.
 If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth between your fingers.)

 Before placing the cookies on the cookie sheet, place a little of the meringue on the underside of each corner of the parchment paper.
 This will prevent the paper from sliding.
-Then, using two spoons, place 10 equal sized mounds of meringue onto the prepared baking sheet.
+Then, using two spoons, place 10 equal sized mounds (about 23 grams) of meringue onto the prepared baking sheet.

-Bake the meringues for approximately 1 1/2 to 1 3/4 hours, rotating the baking sheet from front to back (about half way through) to ensure even baking.
-The meringues are done when they are pale in color and fairly crisp.
-Turn off the oven, open the door a crack, and leave the meringues in the oven to finish drying overnight.
+Bake the meringues for approximately 1 1/2 to 1 3/4 hours.
+The meringues are done when the outsides are dry and crisp and separate easily from the parchment paper.
+Turn off the oven, open the door a crack, and leave the meringues in the oven to finish drying for several hours, or even overnight.

 Meringue Cookies can be stored in an airtight container for several days.

-Strawberries: Place about one third of the strawberries in your food processor and process until just pureed.
+Strawberries: Place about one third of the strawberries and the sugar in your food processor and process until just pureed.
 Alternatively, you can crush them with a potato masher or fork.
 Cut the rest of the strawberries into bite size pieces and place in a large bowl, along with the pureed strawberries.
-Sprinkle the granulated white sugar over the strawberries and stir to combine (can be made about one hour before assembling the Eton Mess).
+(Can be made about one hour before assembling the Eton Mess).

 Eton Mess: Break five to six meringue cookies (use more or less if you like) into bite size pieces.
 Then fold the strawberries and meringue cookies into the whipped cream.
-Place in pretty dessert bowls or long stemmed glasses.
 Serve immediately.

 Serves 4 - 6 servings.

-Eton Mess is a delicious combination of fresh strawberries, whipped cream, and meringue cookies.
-Its name "Eton Mess" pays tribute not only to the place where it was invented, Eton College (which is one of Britain's most famous public schools whose alumni includes 18 Prime Minister's of Great Britain), but also to the fact that the cream, strawberries and broken meringue cookies are all just mixed together in one big bowl that looks, frankly, like a bit of a mess.
+Eton Mess is a delicious combination of fresh strawberries, broken meringue cookies, and lots of lightly sweetened whipped cream.
+Its name "Eton Mess" pays tribute not only to the place where it was invented, Eton College (which is one of Britain's most famous public schools whose alumni includes 18 Prime Minister's of Great Britain), but also to the fact that the cream, strawberries and meringue cookies are all just mixed together in one big bowl that looks, frankly, like a bit of a mess.

 Next, the strawberries.
 For maximum flavor, make this dessert when strawberries are in season.
 When buying strawberries, look for ones that are bright red, plump, firm, with no white or green "shoulders" at the stem end.
 The green leaf-like cap or hull should still be attached and it should not be brown or wilted.
 There should be no soft spots, bruising or mildew.
 Always check the underside of the container to make sure there are no squashed berries or juice (sign of overripe berries).
 If not using immediately store in a single layer on a paper towel-lined tray in the refrigerator.